-Wright called the house Samara after the winged seeds produced by the site’s evergreens and repeated an abstract version of the winged seed design motif throughout the interior and exterior of the house.
+Named for the winged seeds produced by the site’s evergreens, Samara features an abstract version of the winged seed design motif throughout the interior and exterior of the house.
 Today, Samara is notable as one of the most complete, fully implemented Wright-designed projects.

 Indiana Landmarks led a years-long effort to get Samara designated a National Historic Landmark, a distinction it finally earned in 2015.